gaiaresources/abis-mapping/abis_mapping/templates/survey_site_data/templates/instructions.md

-# INCIDENTAL OCCURRENCE DATA TEMPLATE INSTRUCTIONS
+# SYSTEMATIC SURVEY SITE DATA TEMPLATE INSTRUCTIONS

 ## OVERVIEW
-Use this template to record occurrence data; that is the presence or absence of an organism at a particular site locality at a point in time.
+Use this template to record data about the Site area where species occurrences have been sampled during a systematic survey.

+This Systematic Survey Site template **must be used in combination** with the Systematic Survey Occurrence template and the Systematic Survey Metadata template.

-Templates have been provided to facilitate integration of your data into the Biodiversity Data Repository database.
+Templates have been provided to facilitate integration of your data into the Biodiversity Data Repository (BDR) database.
 Not all types of data have been catered for in the available templates at this stage; therefore, if you are unable to find a suitable template, please contact <bdr-support@gaiaresources.com.au> to make us aware of your data needs.

 #### NEED TO KNOW:
 For data validation, you will need your data file to:

-- be the correct **file format,**
+- be the correct **file format**,
-- have **matching template fields** to the template downloaded (do not remove, or change the order of fields), however
+- have **matching template fields** to the template downloaded with provision to add extra fields (do not remove, or change the order of fields),
+- have populated the relevant fields using the correct data type (for example dates for date fields),
-- additional fields may be added **after the templated fields** (noting that the data type is not assumed and values will be encoded as strings),
+- additional fields may be added **after the templated fields**,
-- have values in **mandatory fields** (see Table 1),
+- have values in **mandatory fields** (see Table 1), and
-- comply with data **value constraints** for example the geographic coordinates are consistent with a [geodeticDatum](#geodeticDatum-vocabularies) type of the ***{{values.geodetic_datum_count}}*** available options, and
+- comply with data **value constraints** for example the geographic coordinates are consistent with a geodeticDatum type of the available options.
-- align with existing controlled [vocabularies](#appendix-i-vocabulary-list) wherever possible (this is mandatory for geodeticDatum), but new terms may be submitted for consideration amd will not cause a validation error.

 ### FILE FORMAT

-- The incidental occurrence data template is a [UTF-8](#appendix-iii-utf-8) encoded csv (not Microsoft Excel Spreadsheets).
+- The systematic survey site data template is a [UTF-8](#appendix-iii-utf-8) encoded csv (not Microsoft Excel Spreadsheets).
 Be sure to save this file with your data as a .csv (UTF-8) as follows, otherwise it will not pass the csv validation step upon upload.
   <br>`[MS Excel: Save As > More options > Tools > Web options > Save this document as >
   Unicode (UTF-8)]`
 - **Do not include empty rows**.

 #### FILE SIZE